julien-boudry/Condorcet/Documentation/Election Class/public static Election--setMaxVoteNumber.md

 ##### **maxVotesNumber:** *?int*
-Null will desactivate this functionnality.
+Null will deactivate this functionality.
 An integer will fix the limit.

 ### Return value: